 Early Retirement Is Best Together

 Since 2012 we’ve done as much traveling as we wanted.
-Now we’re focused on raising our boy as two stay at home parents until he goes to kindergarten in 2022.
+Now we’re focused on raising our boy and girl as two stay at home parents until they go to kindergarten.
 For intellectual stimulation, we’ll continue to write and build Financial Samurai into the best personal finance site possible.

 So far, Financial Samurai receives over 1.5 million pageviews a month that generates online income for us to plow back into our investments for more passive income.
 It’s such a great virtuous cycle, I hope it never stops.